lutrov/verboten/README.md

 Verboten has no configuration or settings screen because configuration isn't necessary.
 It uses blacklist rules based on [7G Firewall](https://perishablepress.com/7g-firewall/) by Jeff Starr.

-This plugin provides an API to to customise the default values for hostile request uris, query strings, user agents and referrers.
+This plugin provides an API to to customise the default values for hostile query strings, request uris, user agents, referrers and request methods.
 See these examples:

 	// ---- Change the Verboten plugin hostile query strings array. add_filter('verboten_query_strings', 'custom_verboten_query_strings_filter');